lhqezio/bloxtr8/apps/discord-bot/FLOW_DIAGRAM.md

 **PUBLIC Listings:**

-- Created as threads in ALL guilds bot is in
+- Posted as messages in ALL guilds bot is in
 - Synced automatically on guild join
 - Cross-server marketplace experience